earthly/website/blog/_posts/2022-07-11-programming-language-improvements.md

 ## Documentation: History

 Once you have third-party packages, you need an easy way to document them.
 Javadoc and it's generated documentation was the first version of this I encountered.
-It made it much easier to find what I was looking in the Java Class Library because I could just click around in the Javadocs on the web.
-Then if you combine Javadoc with IDE integration and it becomes simple to work with code you've never seen before.
+It made it much easier to find what I was looking for in the Java Class Library because I could just click around in the Javadocs on the web.
+Then you can combine Javadoc with IDE integration and it becomes simple to work with code you've never seen before.
 Exploratory coding becomes possible.

 ## Documentation: State of the Art